A tailored approach

 What to expect in a session?

-Cancellation Policy: a minimum of 24 hours notice must be given, otherwise a cancellation charge of 75% of the booking fee will apply.
+Cancellation Policy: please provide a minimum of 24 hours notice, otherwise a cancellation charge of 75% of the booking fee will apply.
 If you cancel with more than 24 hours notice and re-book there is no cancellation fee.